jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 ### World Map - Confirmed Cases

-The interactive world map is built using the plotly's choropleth feature to visualize the confirmed case count all around the world .
+The interactive world map is built using the plotly's choropleth feature to visualize the confirmed case count of different countries.
 To adjust to the non-uniform range of values, the confirmed case count has been converted to log scale.

 {% include confirmedcasesworldmap.html %}